Where is he gay today? Osaka Soemoncho, Sannomiya and Kobe Harbour.

 First of all, it's expensive.
 There's an old Japanese saying: I used to be rich, but I ate sushi.
 And we're in Osaka, which is cheapskate central.
-Here's a Kansai saying: I'd rather lose a finger than a yen.
+Here's an old Kansai saying: I'd rather lose a finger than a yen.

 Furthermore, Japanese people like to drink.

 Unless you're quaffing champagne with caviar, raw fish is extremely poor drinking food.
 Insubstantial, unabsorbent of alcohol, and frankly, a little bland.

 That may be OK among the social and corporate elites of Tokyo.
 But Kansajin have zero patience for bullshit.
 Ain't got no time for twelve courses of exquisitely arranged kaiseki.
 Your average Osakan would be gnawing off his limbs before dessert.

 If a Kansaijin starts gnawing off his limbs, that shows his stomach is empty.
 Japanese people hate drinking on an empty stomach, because—how can I put this nicely?—the ability to hold one's liquor is not exactly a national trait.

 My husband is a Kansai lad, so he knows this district very well indeed.
 "Follow me," he said with a glimmer of nostalgia in his eye.
 "I'll take you to a place where Oscar and I would eat after drinking on the gay scene."